 Join our team

-- Hungry – always looking to grow, innovate, and find better ways to support our clients and families.
+always looking to grow, innovate, and find better ways to support our clients and families.

-- Humble – grounded, collaborative, and willing to learn from one another (and from the young people we support).
+Humble – grounded, collaborative, and willing to learn from one another (and from the young people we support).

-If this sounds like you, we'd love to hear from you.
+If this aligns with who you are and how you love to work, we’d love to hear from you.

 What’s Special About This Position

-- We're a small, values-driven and supportive team
+- We're a small, passionate, values-driven team

 - We work within a neuroaffirming, strengths-based framework

-- Our therapists enjoy a varied caseload
+- Our team enjoys a varied caseload

 - Our team has access to professional supervision commensurate with their experience